 In 2021, business will be social.

 Photoslurp has been ahead of the game when it comes to calling out the importance of User Generated Content (UGC) and social shopping.
-With a pandemic still raging that has forced many more consumers out of brick-and-mortar stores and onto social media, the urge to shop socially will only increase.
+The pandemic has caused many consumers out of brick-and-mortar stores, and many people have changed the way they use social media, so much so that the the urge to shop socially will only increase.
 Brands will need to keep up, and this post shares some tips for how.

 We’ll go over: